Direct Selling Companies Best Practices

 Having a communication strategy is essential to the success of your business.
 Messaging is one of the most critical and effective ways to engage your customers and distributors.
 It’s obvious that most consumers have moved away from calling and emailing businesses to messaging with them instead.
 Today, almost 90% of consumers say they want to message businesses.
 Messaging provides an instant, convenient, and personal touch that gives you the perfect opportunity to connect with your customers and distributors around the world, regardless of their device.
-If your organization wants to communicate personal, relevant and timely information you cannot afford to be left behind; you need a messaging strategy.
+If your organization wants to communicate personal, relevant and timely information you cannot afford to be left behind; you need a messaging strategy for direct selling companies.

 1. Get permission

 One of the most important things to remember about messaging is that you need permission.
 Failing to obtain permission can result in regulatory fines and legal fees.
 When you wish to communicate via any channel you should ask customers and distributors to opt-in to receive messages via a compliant form or email campaign.

 Before you send any messages, validate the contact data.
 The last thing you want to do is to send a bunch of messages to a bad address.
 The question is how do you currently validate your contact data?
 Today, there are many 3rd party API’s that you can use to validate your data electronically.